-After leaving holdover, the loop then reacquires lock, and the LD pin must go high (if 0x01D[3] = 1) before it can reenter holdover.
+After leaving holdover, the loop then reacquires lock and the LD pin must charge (if 0x01D[3] = 1) before it can reenter holdover (CP high impedance).

 The holdover function always responds to the state of the currently selected reference (0x01C).
 If the loop loses lock during a reference switchover (see the Reference Switchover section), holdover is triggered briefly until the next reference clock edge at the PFD.